True Romance (Charli XCX album): Background and recording

-In addition to Rechtshaid, she began working with Swedish producer Patrik Berger.
-He sent her two beats, and she quickly wrote songs for each, one of which became "I Love It" and the other of which became "You're the One".
-She stated she didn't end up releasing "I Love It" herself as she could not reconcile it with her sound but, in 2012, Swedish duo Icona Pop re-recorded the song and released it as a single featuring her vocals.
+In 2010, Charli XCX was signed to Asylum Records.
+She then flew out to Los Angeles to meet producers, and found it "wasn't working out" for her until she met with American producer Ariel Rechtshaid.
+They had a two-hour session and wrote the song "Stay Away".
+She also began working with Swedish producer Patrik Berger; he sent her two beats, and she quickly wrote songs for each, one of which became "I Love It" and the other of which became "You're the One".
+She stated that she did not end up releasing "I Love It" herself as she could not reconcile it with her sound but, in 2012, Swedish duo Icona Pop re-recorded the song and released it as a single featuring her vocals.
 The song became an international hit, hitting number 1 in Charli's home country and climbing to number seven on the Billboard Hot 100 in 2013.